ThinkDataEd/student/docs/unit1/lesson10.md

     100. <strong style="color: red;">Would you be able to teach someone else how to make one?</strong>

-    100. <strong style="color: red;">Would you be able to list the steps to make a sandwich?</strong>
+    100. <strong style="color: red;">Would you be able to list the steps for making a sandwich?</strong>

-4. Typically, the materials you need to make a peanut butter and jelly sandwich are: peanut butter, jelly, sliced bread, a butter knife, and a plate for making a sandwich.
+4. The materials you typically need to make a peanut butter and jelly sandwich are: peanut butter, jelly, sliced bread, a butter knife, and a plate for making a sandwich.

     <strong style="color: red;">Write down your instructions for making
     a peanut butter and jelly sandwich using these materials.</strong>